Marty Bennett Brings the Party to Green Bay—Black Unicorns and Cow Sex Included

 Yet Bennett never felt suffocated.
 He knows teammates viewed him as an oddball—how many NFL players are inviting you to Comic-Con or breaking down interior design with your wife?
 But punctuality never was a problem, and, he insists, everyone loved his spark.

-Making football fun means releasing all possible emotions.
+Making football fun means releasing a kaleidoscope of emotions.

 “I just try to create an environment,” Bennett says, “where we kick ass but we laugh after we do it.
 Like ‘Ha ha ha, motherfucker! … People can say what they want to say about me, but if I was a terrible, horrible person, I wouldn’t be in the NFL for 10 years.
 People say all kinds of crazy shit to me.
 Twitter.
 In the media.
 People think I’m a bad teammate, but I’ve never been a bad teammate.